1 person is critically injured as bus overturns on upstate New York highway

 CHILI, N.Y. — (AP) — A bus with more than two dozen passengers aboard rolled over on a highway in upstate New York on Thursday morning, critically injuring one person and sending others to hospitals, police said.

-All 28 people aboard were sent to hospitals, some with minor injuries, after the bus overturned on Interstate 490 west of Rochester around 7 a.m.
-All but a few of the people were off the bus when emergency responders arrived, according to officials.
+All 28 people aboard were sent to hospitals, some with minor injuries, after the bus overturned and slid on Interstate 490 west of Rochester around 7 a.m.
+Many of the people were off the bus when emergency responders arrived, according to officials.

 The bus had left New York City around midnight and had just made a stop at Rochester on its way to Niagara Falls, officials said.

-Note: This article has been updated to correct the Monroe County sheriff's first name to Todd, instead of Toss.